webcomics-general/pastebin/main.md

 [Clockmaster](https://www.the-clockmaster.com/index)\
 Two siblings find a strange guy, unconscious, with an unusual clock installed on his forehead.
 Little do they know, that's far from the weirdest thing about the petty criminal they just took in.\
-Updates: Thursdays (Does not appear to have been updated since 2020
+Updates: Does not appear to have been updated since 2020

 [Come Hell or High Water](https://www.chohwcomic.com)\
 Prince Gladimir was never meant to fall for a Pirate.
 Swearing off love for duty, the threat of war soon propels him back into the Captain's world of high seas and high stakes.
 Torn between his love for country and a completely ungovernable man, their relationship could be the very thing to save the kingdom of Yvoire - or destroy it.\